WE ARE PREEMINENT SPECIALISTS IN JOBS TO BE DONE RESEARCH

 Thinking in terms of customer needs helps you find the "what."
-Jobs to be Done focusses on the "why."
+Jobs to be Done focuses on the "why."

-Business offerings that satisfy both functional and emotional jobs are often irresistible in the makrketplace.
+Business offerings that satisfy both functional and emotional jobs are often irresistible in the marketplace.

 Turning Jobs to be Done research into actual business plans